The 3 Pillars of Blockchain

 When a bet is placed on-chain, the bettor has an immutable public receipt that their bet was placed.
 The smart contract that was used for that wager is self-executing and based on pre-set conditions, meaning that the payout on a winning bet is automatically paid out to the player.
 Whether the bet was placed on a casino game or a sportsbook, an on-chain wager provides the ultimate peace of mind to a bettor since an operator is unable to prevent a payout on claims that a game malfunctioned, the player cheated, or simply refuse to payout since the conditions are pre-set and the contract self-executes.
 Additionally, through the use of Provably Fair technology, a player is able to independently verify that the casino game they played was fair and that they were not playing against a stacked deck.
 Due to the irreversible nature of cryptocurrency transactions, operators do not need to worry about an upset bettor claiming that the transaction was fraudulent or trying to initiate a chargeback.

-At Lion Gaming Group, we have developed a suite of on-chain wagering products for both online casinos and sportsbooks.
-Our white label casino software features classic casino games such as baccarat and roulette, all of which are Provably Fair.
+At Lion Gaming, we have developed a suite of on-chain wagering products for both online casinos and sportsbooks.
+Our Fer0x Engine offers white label casino software and features classic casino games such as baccarat and roulette, all of which are Provably Fair.
 For operators using our on-chain solutions, this feature can be toggled on or off by the bettor – meaning your customers do not have to utilize blockchain technology if they would prefer the more traditional iGaming experience.